 Given the surgical volume at Mayo Clinic, the opportunities for individuals in this fellowship are virtually unlimited.
 Some fellows have sought training tailored to the cardiothoracic and vascular practices seen in the private setting, others have concentrated in echocardiography, worked on clinical or laboratory-based research projects, or focused on the congenital practice.
 There is also a wealth of opportunities related to thoracic or major vascular surgery.

-The Cardiovascular and Thoracic Anesthesiology Fellowship at Mayo Clinic is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The Cardiovascular and Thoracic Anesthesiology Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-When you complete the Cardiovascular and Thoracic Anesthesiology Fellowship, you will be eligible to take the advanced perioperative transesophageal echocardiography (TEE) examination offered by the National Board of Echocardiography, and you will be eligible for advanced TEE certification.
+After successfully completing the program, you are eligible to take the advanced perioperative transesophageal echocardiography (PTE) examination offered by the National Board of Echocardiography, and you will be eligible for advanced PTE certification.